Periodic Reeb orbits on prequantization bundles: Introduction

 \end{Def} \begin{Cor} In the context of Theorem \ref{Main Theorem}, either the minimal period of periodic Reeb orbits of $R_{\alpha_f}$ is less than $\pi R_1^2$ or $\alpha_f$ carries at least $\operatorname{cuplength}(M)+1$ simple periodic Reeb orbits. \end{Cor}

-In short, there is either a short periodic orbit or $\operatorname{cuplength}(M)+1$ simple periodic Reeb orbits. \begin{Rmk} Amongst other theorems, a similar result to Theorem \ref{Main Theorem} as been obtained by Ely Kerman in \cite{Kerman_rigid_constellations_of_closed_Reeb_orbits}, but with the bound for the number of critical points being $\tfrac12\dim M+1$.
-Since the symplectic form is non-degenerate, we have $\operatorname{cuplength}(M)+1\geq\tfrac12\dim M+1$ in general. \end{Rmk}
+In short, there is either a short periodic orbit on a pinched graphical hypersurface $\Sigma_f$ or $\operatorname{cuplength}(M)+1$ simple periodic Reeb orbits. \begin{Rmk} Amongst other theorems, a similar result to Theorem \ref{Main Theorem} as been obtained by Ely Kerman in \cite{Kerman_rigid_constellations_of_closed_Reeb_orbits}, but with the bound for the number of critical points being $\tfrac12\dim M+1$.
+Since the symplectic form is non-degenerate, we have $\operatorname{cuplength}(M)+1\geq\tfrac12\dim M+1$ for closed symplectic manifolds from Stokes' theorem. \end{Rmk}